kubeflow/community/wg-manifests/charter.md

 This charter adheres to the conventions, roles and organization management outlined in [wg-governance].

-This charter describes the working mode / reality / status quo  of the last 5 years as of March 2025.
+This platform/manifests charter describes the working mode / reality / status quo of the last 5 years as of March 2025.
+It tries to balance community and commercial interests.

 ## Scope

 - Enable users to install, extend and maintain Kubeflow as a platform for multiple users
-- This includes dependencies, security efforts and examplary integration with popular tools and frameworks.
+- This includes dependencies, security efforts and exemplary integration with popular tools and frameworks.
 - Synchronize the manifests (Helm, Kustomize) between working groups
 - We try to be compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, EKS, GKE, ...)
-- We do not support a specific deployment tool (e.g., ArgoCD, Flux)
+- **We do not support a specific deployment tool (e.g., ArgoCD, Flux)**
-- The default installation shall not contain deep integration with external cloud services or closed source solutions
+- The default installation shall not contain deep integration with external cloud services or closed source solutions, instead we aim for Kubernetes-native solutions and light authentication and authorization integration with external IDPs
 - We provide hints and experimental examples how a user could integrate non-default external authentication (e.g. companies Identity Provider) and popular services on his own
-- There is the evolving and not exhaustive list of dependencies for a proper multi-tenant platform installatio: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ...
+- There is the evolving and not exhaustive list of dependencies for a proper multi-tenant platform installation: Istio, KNative, Dex, Oauth2-proxy, Cert-Manager, ...
 - There is the evolving and not exhaustive list of applications:  KFP, Trainer, Dashboard, Workspaces / Noteboks, Kserve, Spark, ...
 ## Communication Tasks

 ### With Application Owners